svenssonjoel/svenssonjoel.github.com/pages-2022/src/lispbm-evaluator/index.md

 order functions (HOFs) which makes CPS more pleasant to work with (it's never entirely pleasant, at least not for me, it feels like a very backwards and roundabout way to think).
 LispBM is implemented in C, so there are no nice HOFs to work with.
-Some work around is needed.
+Some workaround is needed.

 Defunctionalization is a transformation one can apply to code that uses HOFs resulting in new code with no HOFs, a first order program.